tact-lang/pitaya/docs/SPECIFICATION.md

   - `id` MUST be a UUIDv4 string; `ts` MUST be UTC ISO‑8601 with milliseconds and a trailing `Z` (e.g., `2025-08-16T12:34:56.789Z`).
   - `strategy_execution_id` MUST be a UUIDv4 generated once per strategy execution and persisted across resumes of that execution.
 - `task.scheduled.payload` includes a stable `task_fingerprint_hash` used for audit/deduplication.
 Fingerprint = SHA‑256 of the JCS‑normalized (RFC 8785) JSON over the exact inputs that define execution semantics:
-  - Object to hash (normative schema):
+  - Object to hash (canonical input schema, normative):
     ```json
     {
       "schema_version": "1",